 An extension of the IMO 2014 Problem 4

-Explore: Drag either of the red vertices A or B to explore dynamically.
+Drag either of the red vertices A or B to explore dynamically.

-Challenge: Can you prove the hexagon result above?
+Can you prove the hexagon result above?

-Observation: Also note that the main diagonals AL, CN and BM are concurrent.
+Also observe that the main diagonals AL, CN and BM are concurrent.
 This result follows immediately from the lovely theorem by Cartensen (2000-2001): The main diagonals of a cyclic hexagon are concurrent, if and only if, the two products of alternate sides are equal; i.e. NB⋅LC⋅MA = BL⋅CM⋅AN.
 This theorem also appears in Gardiner & Bradley (2002, p.
 96; 99) and also on the Math Stack Exchange (2013).

 References